2017 Stockholm truck attack: Perpetrator

-Swedish police initially published pictures of a man wearing a hooded jacket, who they wanted to question over the attack.
-At 19:55 (17:55 UTC) on 7 April, Rakhmat Akilov (born February 14, 1978), a 39-year-old construction worker from Uzbekistan, was apprehended in Märsta, north of Stockholm, suspected, on probable cause, of "terrorist crimes through murder".
+Swedish police initially published pictures of a man wearing a hooded jacket, whom they wanted to question over the attack.
+At 19:55 (17:55 UTC) on 7 April (roughly 5 hours after the attack), Rakhmat Akilov (born 14 February 1978), a 39-year-old construction worker from Uzbekistan, was apprehended in Märsta, north of Stockholm, suspected, on probable cause, of "terrorist crimes through murder".
 The police said he had been found "behaving suspiciously with minor injuries" and was believed to have driven the truck.
 He was officially arrested at 01:15 on 8 April, and formally identified by the Swedish Prosecution Authority on 11 April.

 The Swedish Security Service (Säpo) was heavily involved in the investigation.
 In 2016, Säpo had received some information on the suspect, but were unable to confirm it when they followed up on it.
 They reportedly deemed him a "marginal figure" on the fringes of extremist groups.

-Akilov came from a Russian-speaking family from a village outside Samarkand, currently in Uzbekistan.
+Akilov came from a family from a village outside Samarkand, currently in Uzbekistan.
 His older brother Olim Akilov stated in an interview with Swedish newspaper Aftonbladet that they considered themselves a "typical Soviet family", and he mentions that they did not welcome the collapse of the USSR.
 According to the brother, neither Rakhmat Akilov nor his children were ever religious, and Rakhmat did not attend mosque in Russia or Uzbekistan or show signs of increased religiosity.
 Akilov moved to Russia in 2009 to work at the same cement factory outside Moscow as his older brother, which he did until 2013 when he lost this job.

-As stated by Akilov during police interrogation, in Tashkent he applied for a visa to Poland, after which travelled to Warsaw and then Gdansk, from where he took a ferry to Sweden.
+As stated by Akilov during police interrogation, in Tashkent he applied for a visa to Poland, after which traveled to Warsaw and then Gdańsk, from where he took a ferry to Sweden.

 Akilov arrived in Sweden on 10 October 2014.
 He claimed asylum at the Swedish Migration Agency.
 The agency registered his application under the given fake name although his true identity was known and despite that according to the Dublin Regulation his application should have been handled in Poland, as he already had a visa there.
 Akilov stated he needed refuge from "the Uzbek security services which he claims tortured him and accused him of terrorism and treason".
 However, Sweden's Migration Board ruled that there was no evidence of this, and in late 2016, Akilov was ordered to leave Sweden within four weeks.
 When he failed to do so voluntarily and did not appear at the Swedish Migration Agency when called, the case was referred to the police; however, he went into hiding and could not be found for deportation.
 Reportedly, he lived at various addresses in Stockholm suburbs and was known as a hard worker, and a "normal Muslim" who visited the mosque on Fridays but got drunk on weekends and used cannabis.
 Shortly before the attack, Akilov was fired from his construction job, due to using drugs and sleeping while at work on dangerous construction sites with asbestos.